michalpulpan/NDBI048-semestral/ideas.md

 Pick up metrics of change (e. g. differences in population, in education, in age).
 Compute them for regions, counties, by municipality size, the distance from big cities etc.
 ### Model:
 estimate the change given the region, municipality size etc.

+# My ideas
+## MY GEODATA 1
+### Example for motivation:
+Is there a relationship between the level of financial problems in the municipality and demographical features of the municipality?
+### Exploration tips:
+explore correlation of financial problems and some demographic variable (e. g. rate of people with college education, above 65 years, unemployed etc.)
+### Model:
+estimate of the level of financial problems when demographical features are given.